ZAWAJAN/Acapulco-Sensors/Cube/docs/01_Calibration.md

 	- Place the calibration bench on the angular measure centre, so it rotates on the axis of the center (the centre sensor in the middle of the bench)
 	- Start with the bench facing the light source.
 	- ![Calibration bench ready for calibration](Images/Cube_Calibration_06.png)
-	- Make sure there are no other visible light sources to minimise the measurement interferance.
+	- Make sure there are no other visible light sources to minimise the measurement interference.
 2. **Take a measurement**
  	- Run the [run_sensor_collector.sh](../src/code/run_sensor_collector.sh) bash script, which will create the csv file with measurements.
 Each time you run the script, new measurements will be added as next rows.
 	```bash